Introduction

 - Cleaning the Air Filter:

-- Frequency: Ideally, you should clean the air filter every 25 hours of use or at the start of each mowing season.
-For dusty conditions, more frequent cleaning might be necessary.
+- Frequency: Ideally, clean the air filter every 25 hours of use or at the start of each mowing season.
+If you mow in dusty conditions, consider cleaning it more often.

-- Procedure: Remove the air filter cover and take out the filter.
-Tap it gently to remove loose dirt and debris.
-If it’s a foam filter, wash it with warm, soapy water, rinse thoroughly, and let it dry completely before reinstalling.
+- Process: Remove the air filter cover and take out the filter.
+Gently tap it to remove loose dirt.
+For foam filters, wash them with warm, soapy water, rinse thoroughly, and allow them to dry completely before reinstalling.

 - Replacing the Air Filter:

-- Frequency: Replace the air filter every 100 hours of use or annually, whichever comes first.
-If the filter appears damaged or excessively dirty, replace it immediately.
+- Frequency: Replace the air filter every 100 hours of operation or annually, whichever comes first.
+If the filter shows signs of damage or excessive dirt, replace it immediately.

-- Procedure: Purchase a replacement filter that matches your mower’s specifications.
-Remove the old filter and install the new one, ensuring it fits securely and the cover is properly reattached.
+- Process: Obtain a replacement filter that matches your mower’s specifications.
+Remove the old filter and install the new one, ensuring a secure fit and proper reattachment of the cover.

 Is There a Way to Retrofit a Primer Bulb on a Lawn Mower That Lacks One?